Pinchas Lapide

 Pinchas Lapide (פנחס לפיד; 28 November 1922 – 23 October 1997) was a Jewish theologian, historian, and diplomat.

 From 1951 to 1969, he served as an Israeli diplomat, including a tenure as Israel's Consul to Milan.
 He played a key role in securing diplomatic recognition for the young State of Israel.

 Lapide was the author of more than 35 books, focusing on Jewish-Christian relations, theology, and history.
 He was married to Ruth Lapide, with whom he shared intellectual and scholarly pursuits.

 Early life

 Lapide was born in Vienna to a Jewish family as Erwin Pinchas Spitzer.
 During the Second World War, he managed to escape from Europe and reached Palestine.
 After the war, he studied Romance philology at the Hebrew University of Jerusalem.

 Three Popes and the Jews

 In 1967, Lapide published his book Three Popes and the Jews, which aimed to address the criticisms raised in Rolf Hochhuth's play The Deputy.
 The play accused Pope Pius XII of failing to respond adequately to the Holocaust during World War II.

-Lapide credited Pope Pius XII with leading efforts that saved hundreds of thousands of Jewish lives: